porcinus/FreeplayInfo2Overlay/README.md

  - Restart EmulationStation.
  - At this point you shoul be able to see the new item in Retropie menu.
  - Re-enable gamelist update in EmulationStation setting.

+# Issues
-# Scripts don't work
+### Scripts don't work
 Don't miss to chmod all .sh files in the folder : chmod 0755 **/*.sh

-# Overlay is displayed when gpio pin 'not pressed'
+### Overlay is displayed when gpio pin 'not pressed'
 Add argument ' -reverselogic' to nns-overlay-deamon run script line.

-# Overlay is displayed low battery icon when low battery gpio pin 'not trigger'
+### Overlay is displayed low battery icon when low battery gpio pin 'not trigger'
 Add argument ' -lowbatreverselogic' to nns-overlay-deamon run script line.

-# Overlay ADC settings are good but battery voltage is a little off
+### Overlay ADC settings are good but battery voltage is a little off
 Sometime ADC chip report a little wrong value because of input impedance or capacitance.
 To correct this, use '-adcoffset', this argument allow a positive or a negative voltage correction directly apply to the computed battery voltage.

-# Known issues
-- For some reason, system can fail to keep sh script open resulting on 'sh: 0: Pipe call failed' in var/log/syslog which is really rare, occur only once in my case.